-Honeywell will perform monitoring by visual inspection of the Property pursuant to the Consent Decree for the portion of the Property that lies within SA-6 South.
+Honeywell will perform monitoring by visual inspection of the Property pursuant to the Consent Decree.
 Other monitoring activities shall be performed as set forth in the applicable portions of the LTMP developed pursuant to the Consent Decree.

 (2) Each engineering control continues as designed and intended to protect the public health and safety and the environment;